truc0/simple-noteapp/README.md

 ## API docs

 API document is auto-generated in `openapi.yml`.
-The `django-rest-framework` also provides browable API.
+The `Django-rest-framework` also provides browsable API.

 Note that the `BrowsableAPIRenderer` is disabled in production mode, set `DEBUG` to `True` to enable it.